Akuda/fedkit/README.md

-# FEDkit-legacy
+# FEDkit-mini

-This is based off an unreleased workflow I used to use.
-However, it has been streamlined & updated with some modern technologies:
+This is a basic but well tested frontend development workflow.
+The workflow contains:

-* Grunt 0.4.x
+* Grunt 0.4
-* Assemble 0.4.x
+* Assemble 0.4
 * Libsass 3.1
+* Autoprefixer 3
+* CSS PX to REM
-* SASS-MQ 3.1.2
+* SASS-MQ 3
-* Singularity.gs 1.6.2
+* Singularity.gs 1.6
-* BrowserSync 2.x
+* BrowserSync 2
+* Imagemin
+* JSHint

-This project is undocumented and not really meant for public consumption but feel free to use it if it is useful.
-It is currently missing some of the basic things like bower, HTML minification and similar, but it is pretty fast at what it does.
+This project is currently undocumented.
+There are some deliberate omissions in the workflow such as bower, HTML minification and similar, but the workflow is pretty fast at what it does and is stable.

-NOTE: Singularity.gs warns about Breakpoint being missing on compile but it's not a problem.
-SASS-MQ is far better anyway.

-NOTE: IE8 support is in progress.
+Coming in the future is a more feature packed workflow.

 ## Install